-Beer Waste Saves Montana Town $1 Million On Water Treatment
+Beer Waste Helps Montana Town Save Money On Water Treatment

-Beer Waste Saves Montana Town $1 Million On Water Treatment
+Beer Waste Helps Montana Town Save Money On Water Treatment

 As America's craft beer industry continues to boom, the waste it generates can pose challenges for sewer systems.
 But if it's used in the right spot, in the right amount, it's potentially beneficial and can actually save wastewater treatment plants money.